 the number of Tour de France starts by a team sponsored by the Belgian national lottery (since 1985).

-5 July 1987: back on French soil after the Tour starts in Berlin, Marc Sergeant posts Lotto's first Grande Boucle stage win in Strasbourg.
+5 July 1987: back on French soil after the Grand Départ in Berlin, Marc Sergeant posts Lotto's first Tour de France stage win in Strasbourg.

-2 July 2011: Belgian champion Philippe Gilbert triumphs at the top of the Mont des Alouettes (Vendée) and pulls on a yellow jersey that epitomises his stellar season.
+2 July 2011: Belgian champion Philippe Gilbert triumphs at the top of the Mont des Alouettes (Vendée) and pulls on the yellow jersey that epitomises his stellar season.

 Receive exclusive news about the Tour